iker-gutierrez/SNS-QA-RAG/README.md

 - "dataset.csv": dataset.
 - "SNS_QA_RAG.ipynb": code for the model.
 - "faiss_index.bin": FAISS index used for retrieval.
+- "predictions.csv": predictions of the model.
+- per-sample metrics: results of the relevant metrics (cosine similarity and BERTscore F1) for each of the test samples.
-- "evaluation_results.csv": evaluation results of the model.
+- all-sample metrics: results of the relevant metrics (cosine similarity and BERTscore F1) for all test samples (mean).